stevearc/overseer.nvim/README.md

 History will be overwritten once it's ready for release

-TODO screenshots
+TODO screenshots/teaser video

 - [ ] Integration with launch.json preLaunchTask for dap/dap-ui
 - [ ] Customize keymaps in forms
+- [ ] Restart should _always_ stop running task.
+Add some other logic to watch for queueing if desired

 Documentation TODOs

-- [ ] Documentation for parsers & parser debugging
-- [ ] Documentation for parser on on_output_parse
 - [ ] screenshot task list
 - [ ] Document alternatives
 - [ ] Document different ways to do task dependencies
-- [ ] Vimdoc generation for components
-- [ ] Vimdoc generation should check for missing tags

 ---